adamsamec/WinSwitcher/Readme.md

 ### Keyboard shortcuts summary
 * Windows + F12: Global shortcut which shows the list of running applications.
-* Windows + F11: Global shortcut which shows the list of running windows only for the application in the foreground.
+* Windows + F11: Global shortcut which shows the list of open windows only for the application in the foreground.
 * Control + F: When WinSwitcher is invoked, moves focus to the filter text field.

 ### Known limitations